mvirgo/MLND-Capstone/README.md

 * The CV-based model I am using for initial labeling struggles when lines start under the car at some other angle than vertical - such as often happens with big curves.
 This leads the model to not start the detection until mid-way up the line, wherein in then tends to think the direction of the line is completely different than actual.
 Both the CV-based model and my images need to be fiddled with to improve this issue.

 ## Upcoming
-* Further work on input data to improve generalization, including potentially on training detection of the necessary transformation needed to draw down the lines (to help with the lane detection going above the horizon, for instance).
+* Further work on input data to improve generalization, including utilization of activation heatmaps to improve either re-drawing the detected lanes or even calculating better lane labels.
 * Compare the original CV-based lane line model's loss with the neural network's (based on the improved labels from the manual drawn lines)
 * Additionally, compare the speed of the original CV-based lane line model vs. the neural network
 * Assess the performance of the neural network on additional videos (such as Challenge videos in the Udacity Advanced Lane Lines project)